SSpzcee/Asunder-PHB/phb/md/Jutsu.md

 ### **Effects**

 Any special characteristics of a technique which aren't covered by one of the above categories are listed here.

+### **Tags**

+At a glance of what the jutsu can achieve.
+Additional tags can be found for taijutsu and ninjutsu in their respective areas.
+Here are the following general tags and their meanings:

+Type of Action
+Attack | It's an attack they need to directly defend against.
+Interrupt | It can be used in response to an action, usually an attack.
+Utility | It does something useful…probably
+Link | Added on to another action increasing its speed, fatigue cost, and whatever else

+Range
+Melee | Must be in melee, or 1 yard.
+Can be increased by uniques, weapons, and so on.
+Projectile | Has a range, and you cannot target anyone you do not have direct line of sight AoE | Area of Effect which does its effects, you guessed it, in an area Self | Generally only affects you and for everything else its difficult to determine the source of

+Damage: Blunt, Slashing, Piercing, Energy
+This determines the type of wounds the technique deals.
+If it doesn’t have one, then it can’t wound even if it deals enough damage to do so.

 # **Taijutsu**